 Around the market you’ll find plenty of other food shops and stalls, my personal favorite being a man selling fresh Tunisian bread near the entrance, just cooked and still warm.

 If you’re a lover of Roman mosaics, your eyes won’t know where to look once you enter the Bardo Museum: the walls, the floors, every corner of every room seems to be papered with them.
 This museum houses one of the world’s greatest collections of Roman mosaics.

-The Bardo is Tunisia’s top museum and in Africa it is second only to the Egyptian Museum.
+The Bardo is Tunisia’s top museum and in Africa, it is second only to the Egyptian Museum.
 Most of its pieces come from nearby Carthage and other Punic and Roman ruins.
-The mosaics especially are so phenomenal the Bardo has built an international reputation on them.
+The mosaics especially are so phenomenal that Bardo has built an international reputation on them.
 Some of them can be seen below.

 Plan your visit before you go because the Bardo is made up of large rooms that lead to other rooms and unless you’ve mapped your visit, you’ll probably overlook quite a bit.